-The Arts Academic Advising office, located in the Buchanan complex, Block D, Room D111 (1866 Main Mall), is open throughout the year: Monday-Friday, from 9:00 am-4:30 pm, for in-person, telephone (604-822-4028), and email (arts.advisor(at)ubc.ca) inquiries.
+The Arts Academic Advising office, located in the Buchanan complex, Block D, Room D111 (1866 Main Mall), is open throughout the year: Monday-Friday, from 9:00 am-4:30 pm, for in-person, telephone (604-822-4028), and email (email@example.com) inquiries.
 Drop-in advising and pre-booked appointments are available daily.
-Students should consult the Arts Advising website prior to contacting the Advising office for an inquiry or to request an advising appointment.
+Students should consult the Arts Undergraduates website prior to contacting the Advising office for an inquiry or to request an advising appointment.

-Departmental advisors offer assistance related to the student’s specialized area of study in their department (honours, major, and minor programs).
-They can address questions related to their specialization’s requirements, courses, and internal functions such as waiting lists.
-They also determine if unassigned transfer credits may be applied to specialization requirements, and consider requests for course registration approval.
+Departmental advisors, experts in the student’s specialized area of study in the Fine Arts, are located in the relevant department.
+They assist with questions related to their program’s requirements, courses, and internal functions such as waiting lists.
+They also determine if unassigned transfer credits may be applied to program requirements, and consider requests for course registration approval.